riyakayal/ML-Projects/KRR/README.md

-# Prediction of HOMO-LUMO Gaps with Kernel Ridge Refression (KRR)
+# Prediction of HOMO-LUMO Gaps with Kernel Ridge Regression (KRR)